blinds52/httpcontext-shim/README.md

 # httpcontext-shim
-## An abstraction for HttpContext that works in self-hosted ASP.NET Web API
+An abstraction for HttpContext that works in self-hosted ASP.NET Web API.

 ```powershell
 PM> Install-Package HttpContextShim